 PVC pipe instead of the wood bead.

 If you don't arrange the cords

-like this, the doll's legs can end up in a wide leg
+like this, the doll's legs will end up in a wide leg

 stance, with ankles far apart.
 This wood bead arrangement

 helps to control the leg position so it is more relaxed